XMPro/Blueprints-Accelerators-Patterns/docs/collections/_blueprints/mining-surface-processing-plant.md

 <div class="inline_image">{% include framework/shortcodes/image.html src="/assets/images/blueprints/mining-surface-processing-plant/rm03.png" %}</div>

 ## Data Stream
-An example of how to contextualize simulated data, broadcast the data, run recommendations and output the gas turbine data to the Application Designer.
+An example of how to contextualize simulated data, broadcast the data, run recommendations and output the data to the Application Designer.
 The data stream is configured using:

 ### Processing Plant Image Map View